 - Structured sober living

-Cocaine Detox at Northern Illinois Recovery
+Cocaine Detoxification at Northern Illinois Recovery

-When you attend treatment at our cocaine detox program, we offer medication that can help to manage symptoms, and treatment can help reduce cravings and teach you how to live life sober.
+When you attend treatment at our detox program, we offer medication that can help to manage symptoms, and treatment can help reduce cocaine cravings and teach you how to live life sober.
 Therapy can be helpful for the depression and anxiety that often accompanies withdrawal.

+Medical intervention can make all the difference in your life.
+So, whether you are abusing cocaine or other substances, now is the time to get the help you need.
+Hope is only a phone call away!
 Contact Northern Illinois Recovery Center today to begin your recovery journey.
 We will be with you every step of the way.

 Get the help you need at Northern Illinois Recovery!